cmccarthy1/timeseries/README.md

 These two datasets were chosen to give a well rounded view of how to build both a simple and more complex model. `Daily Temp` represents a simple time series dataframe which requires very little data preparation and has no additional data columns to be included in the training of the model. `Bike Rental` however, is a more complex time series which requires additional data preparation and exogenous variables to be added to the models.

 **Notes**
-These notebooks implement vanilla models of each time series forcasters, for a more in detailled description of these models please follow the links provided.
+These notebooks implement vanilla models of each time series forcasters with no feature extraction performed on the dataset.
+For a more in detailed description of these models and how to achieve best results, please follow the links provided in the notebooks.

 ## Requirements